Anael22/weather_project/README.md

 Weather Forest is a Python project that allows you to fetch and display weather data for any specified location.

+The project contains a Streamlit weather app allows users to enter a city and view its weather details.
+It uses the OpenWeatherMap API to fetch real-time weather information.
 ## Table of Contents
 - [Project Overview](#project-overview)
 - [Project Setup](#project-setup)